manuelkoso/advanced_programming_2021/c++/05_copy_move_semantics/exercises/readme.md

 ## Linked list
 Implement a linked list with the following design.
 You are free to add more functions.

+Lecture 08/11/2021 for solution (try to do it by yourself)

 ```c++
 enum class Insertion_method { push_back, push_front };